Proudly serving San Francisco Bay Area & Central Valley AreaContractor License: 973851

 If your home is showing signs of foundation settlement, Foundation Repair of CA has the effective, proven solution you need.
 We repair foundations with foundation underpinning using warrantied helical piers, push piers and slab piers from Foundation Supportworks.

 There are many causes of foundation settlement, and our experts can identify the causes of your foundation problems and recommend the best solution.
 Every foundation underpinning project is customized to meet a home's specific needs, so you can be assured you're getting the best foundation repair possible.

 If you think your home might have a settlement problem, contact us today for a foundation inspection.
-We're California's trusted foundation pier contractor, providing free estimates for foundation underpinning in San Francisco, San Jose, Fremont and nearby.
+We're California's trusted foundation pier contractor, providing free estimates for foundation underpinning in San Jose, San Francisco, Fresno and nearby.
 Call us or click below to request yours!

 Foundation settlement happens when the soil beneath your home expands and contracts, causing shifting.
 This often results in foundation cracks and other problems.
 While cracks in your foundation might not be a sign of a major problem, there are other symptoms to look for when deciding whether it's time to call a professional.
 These signs include: